1Password/scim-examples/digitalocean-app-platform/README.md

 * At this point, you will want to install redis on your Droplet.
 DigitalOcean provides detailed documentaion on how to install redis on each of its provided images.
 Documentation can be found [here](https://www.digitalocean.com/community/tutorial_collections/how-to-install-and-secure-redis)
 * For the ```Binding to Localhost``` step in the redis documentation, you will want to ensure that you allow all connections initially, so that the SCIM application can make a connection to your Droplet.
 After the successful deployment of your SCIM application, you can lock down access to your redis Droplet, ensuring that your SCIM application only has access to that Droplet.

+If you prefer to use DigitalOcean's Managed Redis Database solution:

+* Under Manage in the left-hand navigation menu, select ```Databases``` or select the Create dropdown menu in the top right corner of your DigitalOcean tenant and select Databases.
+* Choose Redis as your Database Engine.
+* Under Choose your Configuration, leaving the ```Machine Type``` set to the ```Basic Nodes``` option is sufficient.
+* Choose a Datacenter.
+* Once you've configured the other settings on this page to your liking, click Create a Database Cluster.

+Once the creation process of your managed database is complete:

+* Click on the hostname of your new container from your list of managed databases.
+* In the top right corner, click on the ```Actions``` dropdown menu and select ```Connection details```.
+* Under the ```Public Network``` settings, you will need to take note of the hostname as well as the provided port number.
+* You can secure your database's inbound connections using DigitalOcean's ```Getting Started``` tutorial or by selecting ```Secure this database cluster by restricting access``` under the ```Trusted Sources``` section on the Overview page.
+You will want to complete this step after you've successfully deployed the application in Step Two, so that you can add the ip address of the application's container to that section.

 ### Step Two: Building and Deploying using App Platform

 Now that a redis Droplet has been created, you can start the deployment process of the SCIM application.